Assessment appeal services

 There are several stages of the tax appeal.

-There are also companies that will help you lower your taxes for a percentage of the savings over the three years.
+There are companies that will help you lower your taxes for a percentage of the savings over the three years.
+They may not take the case if they are not sure they will win or you may need to pay them to help lower the value.

-You can have an appraiser help you from the beginning, to look up the data, and evaluate the information, an appraiser can appraise your property, but they also need to understand the full three years of sales.
-The appraisal for assessment argument should be more in depth than for a bank, especially if it is going to court.
+You can have an appraiser help you from the beginning, to look up the data, and evaluate the information, an appraiser can appraise your property, but for assessment appeal purposed they need include the full three years of sales.
+The appraisal for assessment argument should be more in depth than for a bank, especially if it is going to tax court, so it will cost more for the appraisal plus the hourly rate for the appeal.

 An appraisal for tax appeal requires more time than the typical appraisal because in addition to an appraisal of your property, it will look back at sales for three years, the appraiser must review the Assessor's data, determine if they are wrong, and be able to prove it, as well as spending time preparing you and your attorney, plus time in the hearings.